tekknolagi/tekknolagi.github.com/_posts/2023-04-02-recursive-meta-interpretation.md

   * wrappers for the rpython jit bindings to expose them to the slf language
   * an interpreter for slf written in slf that uses the exposed jit bindings
   * (implicitly,) a jit for slf
+* clarification: the fact that this is possible has nothing to do with the surface-level syntactic similarity between the two languages
 * questions:
   * what is the performance of the rpython-slf implementation?
   * what is the performance of the slf-slf implementation?